hashicorp/terraform-provider-azurerm/website/docs/r/databox_job.html.markdown

 * `type` - (Required) Specified the destination account type.
 Possible values include: `DataDestinationTypeManagedDisk`, `DataDestinationTypeStorageAccount`.
 Changing this forces a new resource to be created.

-* `resource_group_id` - (Optional) Specified the destination Resource Group Id where the Compute disks should be created.
+* `managed_disk_resource_group_id` - (Optional) Specified the destination Resource Group Id where the Compute disks should be created.
 Changing this forces a new resource to be created.

 * `share_password` - (Optional) Specified the share password to be shared by all shares in SA.
 Changing this forces a new resource to be created.

-* `staging_storage_account_id` - (Optional) Specified arm id of the storage account that can be used to copy the vhd for staging.
+* `managed_disk_staging_storage_account_id` - (Optional) Specified arm id of the storage account that can be used to copy the vhd for staging.
 Changing this forces a new resource to be created.

 * `storage_account_id` - (Optional) Specified arm id of the destination where the data has to be moved.
 Changing this forces a new resource to be created.